Rightpoint/conference-room/README.md

 - Node.JS-based LED control based on availability: RightpointLabs.ConferenceRoom.StatusMonitor
 - .Net Windows Service to control LEDs based on availability via serial port: RightpointLabs.ConferenceRoom.StatusMonitorService
   - Arduino app - RightpointLabs.ConferenceRoom.StatusMonitorService.ino

+AppSettings.config and ConnectionStrings.config must be created in RightpointLabs.ConferenceRoom.Services directory (based on the .template files) in order to get that part to work.

+Once the .Net app is running within Visual Studio (or IIS or whatever), make sure the proxy URL is right in the web.config (default is http://localhost:63915/api), then run it with `gulp`.

+If you get errors, check the server logs at http://localhost:63915/elmah.axd for clues.